ExpressAI/DataLab/docs/web_users/5_bias_analysis_for_artifacts.md

-The basic idea of identifying artifact is to use PMI (Pointwise mutual information) to detect whether there is an association between **TWO** features (e.g., sentence length v.s category).
+The basic idea of artifact identification is to use PMI (Pointwise mutual information) to detect whether there is an association between **TWO** features (e.g., sentence length v.s category).

 For example, given two feature_i, and feature_j, a higher absolute value of PMI(feature_i, feature_j)